gsa-oes/office-of-evaluation-sciences/_library/176_Paunesku_2015.md

 interventions through online modules to 1,594 students in 13 geographically diverse high schools.
 Both interventions were intended to help students persist when they experienced academic difficulty; thus, both were predicted to be most beneficial for poorly performing students.
 This was the case.
-Among students at risk of dropping out of high school (one third of the sample), each intervention raised students’ semester grade point averages in core academic courses and increased the rate at which students performed satisfactorily in core courses by 6.4 percentage points.
+Among students at risk of dropping out of high school (one third of the sample), each intervention raised studentsâ€™ semester grade point averages in core academic courses and increased the rate at which students performed satisfactorily in core courses by 6.4 percentage points.
 We discuss implications for the pipeline from theory to practice and for education reform.